blollivi/ebook-summarizer/README.md

 #### Spoiler: Example of tree structure representation of a book

 ![Summary Tree](images/summary_tree.png)
+Each node in the tree represents a segment of the book, with start and end indices indicating the range of text covered by the segment.
+The tree structure reflects the hierarchical organization of the book, with parent nodes summarizing the content of their children.
-To knoz how this tree is built, please refer to the pipeline details section: [Pipeline Details and Data Flow](#pipeline-details-and-data-flow)
+To know how this tree is built, please refer to the pipeline details section: [Pipeline Details and Data Flow](#pipeline-details-and-data-flow)

 ## Getting Started